 Originally described by Alois Alzheimer in 1907, Alzheimer’s disease (AD) has emerged as the most common type of dementia in the elderly today.
 Although the definitive diagnosis of AD requires histologic confirmation, in the absence of a readily discernible cause, the clinician may establish the diagnosis antemortem, with a fair degree of certainty, based on the clinical findings of a gradually progressive cognitive decline that results in the loss of memory, language skills, and a progressive decline in the ability to do activities of daily living, and executive function.

-As the aging population continues to grow at a vigorous pace, it becomes increasingly important to recognize the clinical spectrum of AD because of the possible benefit of medical intervention.
-In recent years, research studies have made major advances in our understanding of the histopathogenesis, genetic risk factors, and treatment options for this devastating neurodegenerative disease.
+As the aging population continues to grow at a vigorous pace, it becomes increasingly important to recognize the clinical spectrum of AD because of the possible benefit of medical intervention and treatment.
+In recent years, neurology research studies have made major advances in our understanding of the histopathogenesis, genetic risk factors, and treatment options for this devastating neurodegenerative disease.

 AD is a progressive dementia with memory loss as the major clinical manifestation.
 Although short-term memory impairment is often the manifesting symptom, remote memory loss also appears to be affected over time.
 Another important feature of AD is the disturbance of language.
 The language difficulties evolve into a communication breakdown as the patient struggles with a markedly limited vocabulary, word finding problems, and defects in verbal comprehension.

 Other cortical signs and symptoms such as apraxia, acalculia, and visuospatial dysfunction may become apparent over the course of the disease.
 With the development of apraxia, patients lose the ability to carry out such simple tasks as combing their hair or using the shower.
 Acalculia may become evident when the patient is no longer able to maintain a checkbook or household accounts.
 Visuospatial abnormalities can also be seen as patients become disoriented with their body position in space and frequently may become lost.